 From 1927 Meadow shared its buying, warehousing and transportation with Lipton’s, and in 1929 these associated companies merged with Home & Colonial Stores.
 Meadow thus became a small component of the enormous Allied Suppliers group.
 It continued to expand, for example by acquiring the 119 shops of John S. Driver of Bradford in 1953, but never replicated the enormous growth enjoyed in the 1920s.

-Allied Suppliers, with its large portfolio of small provisions shops, was slow to embrace self-service and supermarket trading – even suggesting in the Annual Report of 1966 that the supermarket trend had peaked (The Times, 4 May 1966, 19).
+Allied Suppliers, with its large portfolio of small provisions shops, was slow to embrace self-service and supermarket trading.
+In the Annual Report of 1966 — the year the company withdrew from the GEM Supercentre experiment — it even suggested that the supermarket trend had peaked.
 How wrong can you be!
 In the same year, Maypole, Meadow and Pearkes were merged to create a single company, Allied Stores Ltd., trading under the Maypole name.
 The ‘Meadow Dairy Co.’ swiftly vanished from British shopping streets.